CodepediaOrg/dev-resources/README.md

 The result is a tool that can now be used for building and managing any Java-based project.
 We hope that we have created something that will make the day-to-day work of Java developers easier and generally help with the comprehension of any Java-based project.
 * [Maven: The Complete Reference](http://books.sonatype.com/mvnref-book/reference/index.html) - \[sonatype, reference book\]
 * [Setting the -source and -target of the Java Compiler](https://maven.apache.org/plugins/maven-compiler-plugin/examples/set-compiler-source-and-target.html) - \[maven-compiler, plugin\]
+* Maven plugins
+ * [Apache Maven Assembly Plugin ](http://maven.apache.org/plugins/maven-assembly-plugin/) - the Assembly Plugin for Maven is primarily intended to allow users to aggregate the project output along with its dependencies, modules, site documentation, and other files into a single distributable archive.
+ *

 ### <a name="mysql"></a>MySQL
 * MySQL commands